A history of the Khazars

-The Ashkenazi Jews are also the direct descendants of the Israelites.
-Genetic tests seem to indicate that Jewish ancestry largely comes from the regions known today as Turkey, Armenia, Israel, and Iraq.
+The Ashkenazi Jews are also the direct descendants of the Judeans.
+Genetic tests indicate that Jewish ancestry largely comes from the regions known today as Israel, Turkey, Iraq, and Iran.
 Mediterranean Fever, for example, is found among some Ashkenazi Jews as well as Armenians and Anatolian Turks.
-Many Ashkenazi men who belong to the priestly caste (Kohenim) possess the "Cohan modal haplotype" (CMH) on the Y-chromosome.
+Many Ashkenazi men who belong to the priestly caste (Kohenim) possess the "Cohen modal haplotype" (CMH) on the Y-chromosome.
 While not exclusive to Jews, the CMH is found mostly in peoples from the north-eastern Mediterranean region (and, incidentally, among Palestinian Arabs), and its distribution supports the claim that Jews who have the CMH have an ancestral line from the Middle East.
-A genetics study released in May 2000, led by Michael Hammer, contends that the results show that Ashkenazi Jews are more closely related to Yemenite Jews, Iraqi Jews, Sephardic Jews, Kurdish Jews, and Arabs than they are to European Christian populations, and that hardly any intermarriage or conversion has occurred to affect the Jewish groups over the centuries.
-A study the following year by Ariella Oppenheim et al. showed why it is important to include multitudes of comparisons between ethnic groups; Hammer had failed to test Kurds and any Slavic group other than Russians, whereas Oppenheim's team did so and therefore came to somewhat different conclusions.
-But, in general, evidence from both studies is strong that most Ashkenazic Jews descend from Judeans in their paternal lineages.
+A genetics study released in May 2000, led by Michael Hammer, showed that Ashkenazi Jews are more closely related to Sephardic Jews, Yemenite Jews, Iraqi Jews, Kurdish Jews, and Arabs than they are to European Christian populations in their Y-chromosome lineages.
+This was followed by later studies led by such researchers as Ariella Oppenheim, Harry Ostrer, and Shai Carmi that confirmed the partial Middle Eastern roots of Ashkenazi Jews.
 DFNB1, a genetic mutation causing deafness, affects Jews as well as Palestinians and other Mediterranean populations, according to research by Dr. Aravinda Chakravarti.
 A particular mutation that causes coagulation factor XI deficiency is found among both Iraqi Jews and Ashkenazi Jews, from a common ancient ancestor over 2000 years ago.
 Discussions and summaries of genetic evidence are here.

 The Israelite traces among the East European Jews came from three sources: (1) Sephardic Jews fleeing Spain and Portugal and resettling in Lithuania and Poland, (2) Roman Jews, and from (3) Khazarian Jews who merged with Israelites, just as the Schechter Letter states "they became one people".
 The Khazars and the Israelites mixed with each other.